 Teachers aren't rigid at all.
 In fact, surviving in the teaching profession takes more flexibility, innovation, and creativity than anything I can think of.
 Teachers start to develop a notion of what works in the classroom (and what doesn't work) almost immediately.
 They don't just change their approaches from year to year, they change them from unit to unit... even from day to day.

 All we want to do is prepare students to successfully navigate their way in the world and hopefully make a positive contribution to society.
 It's hard work... and what's the thanks we get?
-We get people who seem to like to blame teachers for their own challenges - even their own shortcomings, and we get to constantly hear baseless stereotypes and inflammatory malarkey like this.
+We get people who, it would appear, like to blame teachers for their own challenges - even their own shortcomings, and we get to constantly hear baseless stereotypes and inflammatory malarkey like this.

 Enjoy all your hits on this video.
 I guess that's how we measure success these days.